PlaidCloud/website/content/en/docs/setup/production-environment/windows/user-guide-windows-containers.md

 ## Using configurable Container usernames

-Starting with Kubernetes v1.16, Windows containers can be configured to run their entrypoints and processes with different usernames than the image defaults.
+Starting with PlaidCloud v1.16, Windows containers can be configured to run their entrypoints and processes with different usernames than the image defaults.
 The way this is achieved is a bit different from the way it is done for Linux containers.
 Learn more about it [here](/docs/tasks/configure-pod-container/configure-runasusername/).

 ## Managing Workload Identity with Group Managed Service Accounts

-Starting with Kubernetes v1.14, Windows container workloads can be configured to use Group Managed Service Accounts (GMSA).
+Starting with PlaidCloud v1.14, Windows container workloads can be configured to use Group Managed Service Accounts (GMSA).
 Group Managed Service Accounts are a specific type of Active Directory account that provides automatic password management, simplified service principal name (SPN) management, and the ability to delegate the management to other administrators across multiple servers.
 Containers configured with a GMSA can access external Active Directory Domain resources while carrying the identity configured with the GMSA.